KelyanDev/Homelab/README.md

 > What is a Homelab ?
 >
-> Homelab is a laboratory at home where you can self-host, experiment with new technologies, practice for certifications, and so on.
+> A Homelab is a laboratory at home where you can self-host, experiment with new technologies, practice for certifications, and so on.
 > For more information, please check the [r/homelab introduction](https://www.reddit.com/r/homelab/wiki/introduction/)

 This project is, of course, still **Work In Progress**